-Numerous bloggers and commentors charged that ADL director Abe Foxman only criticizes right- wingers who use Holocaust comparisons.
+Numerous bloggers and commentors charged that Abe Foxman only criticizes right- wingers who use Holocaust comparisons.

 Even Commentary got its licks in, with editor Jonathan Tobin writing that “By choosing to frame its report denouncing this brand of extremism in such a way as to associate all those who have opposed Obama’s policies in one way or another with the far Right, the ADL has stepped over a line that a nonpartisan group should never cross.”

 Sorry, I don’t see it; the ADL is an equal opportunity nag on the subject.
-As a reporter, I’ve been getting calls and press releases from ADL folks for 23 years, complaining about Democrats and Republicans alike who cross that particular line.
+I know; as a reporter, I’ve been getting calls from ADL folks for 23 years, complaining about Democrats and Republicans alike who cross that particular line.